-

 - pain in your lower tummy

-Trimethoprim used to be the preferred treatment for cystitis.
-However, in recent years there has been an increase in antibiotic resistance to Trimethoprim.
-To treat cystitis, MacroBID (nitrofurantoin) is usually recommended.
-However if you are unable to take MacroBID or it does not work for you, Trimethoprim may be a suitable alternative.
-Your doctor will discuss with you if Trimethoprim is suitable for you.
+To treat cystitis, nitrofurantoin is now usually recommended as the first-line treatment.
+However if you are unable to take it or it does not work for you, trimethoprim may be a suitable alternative.
+Your doctor will advise if trimethoprim is suitable for you.

 -